markslott/a4d-primer/instructions.md

 This project is designed to work in a scratch org, so you will need one of those as well.

+When you deploy the app to test it, don't forget to add your user to your perm sets

 ## Getting Started

 1. Clone this project to your workstation using `git clone https://github.com/markslott/a4d-primer`